 The Duke and Duchess of Cambridge and Prince Harry released ten films as part of the Heads Together mental health campaign.
 The films feature people from all walks of life talking, often with the person that they first opened up to, about the life changing conversation that helped them cope with their mental health problems – from anxiety, alcoholism and depression through to loneliness, trauma and bereavement.

 Mental health, managing, and living with depression, is an area of very personal interest to me.
-I have never hidden the fact that I have had, and still do have, to deal with depression.
+Although I have not, so far, made it a focus of my published writing, I have never hidden the fact that I have had, and still do have, to deal with depression.
 Read More

 What an amazing day – the first ever mental health marathon was truly special!
 The Heads Together campaign aims to change the conversation and end the stigma surrounding mental health, and the success we have had is down to you, our #teamsheadstogether supporters and partners.

 We’re so proud of all the runners and all the effort that they have put in, both mentally and physically – it was an honour to share the marathon journey with you.

 The Duke and Duchess and Prince Harry are clear that the work of Heads Together will continue well past the Marathon.
 They are proud that the campaign has dealt a major blow against the stigma that surrounds mental health, but of course there is more work to do and they will continue to encourage a national conversation over the next few years.